G

 Fastest Birds in the World: Golden Eagle

-The golden eagle lives across four continents (North America, Africa, Europe, and Asia) in over 70 countries, including Canada, the United States, the United Kingdom, Russia, and China.
+The golden eagle lives across four continents (North America, North Africa, Europe, and Asia), including in such countries as Canada, the United States, the United Kingdom, Russia, and China.
 In North America, they breed in Alaska and Canada and winter across most of the United States.
 Some populations live year-round on the west side of the US.
-You will find these birds in open or semi-open habitats, including mountains, canyons, riverside cliffs, and rimrock.
-They nest on cliff ledges and vegetated areas with tall trees.
+You will find these birds in open or semi-open habitats, including mountains, canyons, and riverside cliffs.

 They nest on cliff ledges or large trees.
-It’s built by both sexes and consists of a bulky platform made of sticks, and they line the insides with weeds, grass, leaves, and moss.
+The nest, built by both sexes, consists of a bulky platform made of sticks, lined on the inside with weeds, grass, leaves, and moss.
 They reuse the same nesting sites for multiple years, adding more material each season.

 Eagle with wings outstretched flies in with sunset background